Branched-Chain Amino Acids (BCAAs)

 HOW DOES IT WORK?

 Branched-chain amino acids stimulate the building of protein in muscle and possibly reduce muscle breakdown.
-Branched-chain amino acids seem to prevent faulty message transmission in the brain cells of people with advanced liver disease, mania, tardive dyskinesia, and anorexia.
+Branched-chain amino acids seem to prevent faulty message transmission in the brain cells of people with advanced liver condition, mania, tardive dyskinesia, and anorexia.

 USES